 New research shows that thermal receipt paper – which you probably have sitting in your purse or wallet now – can contaminate your hands with hormone disrupting Bisphenol A (BPA), which can then be absorbed into your body.

-Till receipts are such a routine part of daily life, yet this research shows that the bisphenol A used in them can rapidly move through our skin & into our bloodstream.
+Till receipts are such a routine part of daily life, yet this research shows that the BPA used in them can rapidly move through our skin & into our bloodstream.
 This chemical has been used for decades & it is shocking that the scale of this exposure has only just been identified.
-This pollution is particularly worrying, as research has linked bisphenol A to a wide range of medical problems, from cancer to diabetes.
+This pollution is particularly worrying, as research has linked BPA to a wide range of medical problems, from cancer to diabetes.

 This research is also important for the huge number of businesses – notably retailers – that are using thermal paper.
 It’s also very relevant for the workers working within these businesses, many of whom will touch a lot of thermal paper during their working day.

 This shows that it’s not enough for businesses just to cut their carbon footprint & become more resource efficient – they need to address chemical pollution too.

 - This research has been covered by the Daily Mail, including a CHEM Trust quote: Chemicals used to make cash register receipts could raise the risk of developing diseases such as diabetes, obesity and cancer

 - There’s further coverage here: Thermal paper cash register receipts account for high bisphenol A (BPA) levels in humans & here: Why Some Skin Care Products And Those Thermal Receipts May Be A Troubling Combination

 - ENDS Europe makes the link with the French proposal to ban BPA in thermal paper: Hand sanitiser raises BPA paper exposure, & quotes CHEM Trust: